nus-cs2103-AY2122S1/tp/docs/team/lmaoboxhack.md

 #### **Enhancements implemented**
 * Added the feature to filter applicants [PR: [\#83](https://github.com/AY2122S1-CS2103-F10-1/tp/pull/83)]
   * **What it does**: Allows the user to filter applicants in the system based on various criteria.
-  * **Justification**: A filter feature is essential in helping the user in identifying suitable applicants that match certain criteria, especially when dealing with a high volume of applicants.
+  * **Justification**: A filter feature is essential in helping the user in identifying suitable candidates, especially when dealing with high volumes of applicants.
   * **Highlights**:
     * Making the feature scalable so that future developers can easily add more filter criteria with minimal additions to the code.
-    * Parsing a variable number of filtering criteria from the user into a single, unified condition.
+    * Parsing a variable number of filtering criteria from the user into a single condition.

 * Added the feature to visualize job positions with a pie chart [PR: [\#106](https://github.com/AY2122S1-CS2103-F10-1/tp/pull/106)]
   * **What it does**: Allows the user to a position & its applicants' statuses as a pie chart.